-In 2016, healthy life expectancy in Belgium stood at 63.8 years for women and 63.7 years for men.
+In 2018, healthy life expectancy in Belgium stood at 63.8 years for women and 63.2 years for men.
 To achieve the sustainable development goal by 2030, these figures must increase.
-The trend since 2005 is undetermined.
+The trend since 2005 is undetermined (assessment of June 2019).

 Healthy life years by sex - Belgium and international comparison